2015 Baltimore protests: April 29 – May 3

 After the riots, many small business owners struggled to clean up.
 Over 200 small businesses were unable to reopen by April 29.
 Residents of all ages, genders, and races came together to help clean Baltimore's streets.
 Eighteen were arrested for curfew violations on April 29.

-From April 29-May 3, 2015 FBI surveillance aircraft used FLIR cameras to record video of civil unrest.
+From April 29 to May 3, 2015, FBI surveillance aircraft used FLIR cameras to record video of civil unrest.
 In August 2016, 18 hours of footage was released following a FOIA request from the American Civil Liberties Union.

 By April 30, over forty Korean American-owned businesses had been damaged by the riots.
 Chinese American and Arab American owned stores were also targeted, with looters directed by African American gangs towards those businesses.

 Forty people were arrested for such night violations on May 1.

 After the largest peaceful rally on Saturday, May 2, 2015, 46 people were arrested during the night time curfew.

 One person arrested on May 2 was News2Share journalist Ford Fischer.
 He was handcuffed and initially charged with violating curfew, despite the police confirming that he was credentialed media.
 After confirming the charge as "curfew violation" to another journalist, the police changed it to a civil citation for "Disorderly Conduct."
 As of May 21, he still faces that citation.
 This all came after the police department had confirmed that media are exempt from the curfew via Twitter.

 The night curfew on the city was lifted on May 3.
 Meanwhile, all charges against violators were dropped.
 It was found that in section 14-107 of the state's public safety code, only the governor and not the mayor has the authority to issue a curfew.
 It was decided that the arrests of violators were punishment enough.
 Those who committed violations of the law other than curfew violations have still been prosecuted.

 The Maryland National Guard withdrew completely from Baltimore on May 4.